jacknugent/pulse-tracker-server/README.md

 Track the whereabouts of the latest Pulse Bus in Richmond

-## Requirements
+## Redis Sever

-- `redis-server`: you will need to install redis server.
+You will need to have redis-server installed to run the application in a dev environment:

 - Mac: `brew install redis-server`
 - Linux: `sudo apt-get install redis-server`
 - Windows: The Redis project does not officially support windows so you cannot use local development.
 You can still build this project in a Docker container using `npm run build`